An artificial mound located in the Beit She’an valley, with remains from the Canaanite and Israelite periods.

 Israelite period (Northern Kingdom)

-In 928 the Kingdom separated to the south (Judah) and the north (Israel), and Rechov became part of the Northern Kingdom.
+In 928 the Kingdom separated to the south (Judah) and the north (Israel), and Rechov and its towns (including this city) became part of the Northern Kingdom.

 After Solomon’s death, Egypt’s Shishak invaded Israel in 924 BC (1 Kings 14: 25):